Seabass1000/ABM/Project_1.md

 a heatmap that indicates each region's population density; and a geometric bar plot of the percent of the population of Senegal that is located in each region sorted from highest to lowest.

+This graphic shows that the majority of Senegal's population is concentrated in the Dakar and Thies regions in the west coast where its capital, also named Dakar, and other largest cities are located while the east side of the country is considerably less populated with kedougou being the least populated region.

 ![alt text](https://raw.githubusercontent.com/Seabass1000/ABM/master/1-Geometric%20Bar%20Plot.png)